wilmixsolomon7/JSHARP/README.md

 and  Remoteserver  and  this  ProgrammingLanguage  is  invented in JDollar Technology.

-JSHARP  will  run   only  in SLING  os  or  GALAXYOS
+JSHARP  will  run   only  in Windows os

 Since  java class  file  code  is  seen  using  JAD.